hlashbrooke/WooCommerce-Email-Validation/README.md

-WooCommerce-Email-Validation
+WooCommerce Email Validation
 ============================

-WooCommerce extension that adds a 'confirm email address' field to the checkout page
+WooCommerce extension that adds a 'confirm email address' field to the checkout page.